open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 The resulting form looks like this (colors and fonts may differ, depending on the settings of your experiment):

-:--
-cmd: figure
+%--
+figure:
+ id: Fig19
-src: 19.png
+ source: 19.png
+ caption: |
-caption: A form in action!
+  A form in action!
---:
+--%

 <div class='info-box' markdown='1'>